Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter1/2-history.md

 ### Integration of BPF into the Linux Kernel

 BPF was first integrated into the Linux kernel in 1997, starting from version 2.1.
 This integration allowed kernel-level packet filtering for tools like `tcpdump` and `iptables`.
 Over time, the BPF VM became a reliable mechanism for filtering network traffic efficiently within the kernel space.
 However, as system and network performance demands grew, the limitations of classic BPF became more clear.
 The need for a more powerful, flexible, and extensible version of BPF led to the development of eBPF.

 ### Introduction and Evolution of eBPF (2014-Present)

-In 2014, the Linux kernel version 3.18 introduced "extended BPF" (eBPF). eBPF was a significant enhancement over classic BPF, providing a modern, flexible, and powerful framework for executing user-defined programs within the kernel.
+In 2014, the Linux kernel version 3.18 introduced extended BPF (eBPF). eBPF was a significant enhancement over classic BPF, providing a modern, flexible, and powerful framework for executing user-defined programs within the kernel.
 The key improvements introduced by eBPF include:

 1. 64-bit Registers: eBPF uses a 64-bit architecture, which improves performance and data-handling capabilities.
 2. General-Purpose: eBPF is no longer limited to packet filtering; it can be used for various tasks, including tracing, performance monitoring, security enforcement, and more.